cosinekitty/astronomy/source/csharp/README.md

 To convert to heliocentric position vectors, call [`Astronomy.HelioVector`](#Astronomy.HelioVector) with `Body.Jupiter` to get Jupiter's heliocentric position, then add the jovicentric positions.
-Likewise, you can call [`Astronomy.GeoVector`](#Astronomy.GeoVector) to convert to geocentric positions.
+Likewise, you can call [`Astronomy.GeoVector`](#Astronomy.GeoVector) to convert to geocentric positions; however, you will have to manually correct for light travel time from the Jupiter system to Earth to figure out what time to pass to `jupiterMoons` to get an accurate picture of how Jupiter and its moons look from Earth.

 | Type | Parameter | Description |
 | --- | --- | --- |